‘The Bachelorette’ 2021 Schedule: When is Katie Thurston’s Finale?

 He also noted that based on some upcoming drama with one of Thurston’s suitors, he wouldn’t be surprised if there’s a ‘cliffhanger’ teaser between the penultimate episode and the finale.

-When Thruston’s hometown dates do air, don’t expect to see her flying off to the East Coast to meet Grippo or Glaze’s family or going to Canada to meet Moynes’ clan.
-According to a previous post by Reality Steve, the hometown dates won’t actually include leaving the Hyatt Regency Tamaya Resort & Spa in Santa Ana Pueblo, New Mexico, where filming for Thurston’s season took place.
+Thurston’s hometown dates will air on Monday, Aug.
+2, but don’t expect to see her flying off to the East Coast to meet Grippo or Glaze’s family or going to Canada to meet Moynes’ clan.
+According to a previous post by Reality Steve, the hometown dates won’t actually include anyone leaving the Hyatt Regency Tamaya Resort & Spa in Santa Ana Pueblo, New Mexico, where filming for Thurston’s season took place.
 As with Matt James’ season of “The Bachelor,” Thurston’s season was filmed in a COVID-19 bubble, so it will be her suitors’ family members who travel to New Mexico to meet her instead of her jetting across the country.

 Overnight Dates in the Fantasy Suite